genomicssport/panscape/README.md

 # panscape
  - from reads to alignments to pangenome, metagenome inclduing the genome annotation using the nanopore and pacbio under one rust binary
+ - this will also creates the pangenome database and also the pangenome reads database for rest api.
  - this code will be updated regularly.

  ```